 - Bowel and bladder programs.
 Following a bowel and bladder program will help prevent bowel and bladder-related accidents.
 This can involve following a schedule, catheterization, and using suppositories.

-- Adjusting one’s diet.
+- Dietary changes.
 Modifying your diet can help prevent excess weight gain, promote bowel and bladder movements, and improve energy levels to participate in rehabilitative therapies.

 A C3 spinal cord injury can affect movement and sensation below the neck.
 However, depending on the severity of their injury, individuals may be able to move or feel areas below the level of injury.